jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 file has additional logic to automatically create the JS tarball as part of the release process, but this could also be done manually.

-Technically, a package that contains only a JupyterLab extension could be created and published on ``conda-forge``, but it would not be discoverable by the JupyterLab extension manager.

 .. |dependencies| image:: images/dependency-graph.svg